totten/rpow/doc/about.md

 # CiviCRM Replay-on-Write: About

-This is a small utility which allows CiviCRM to work with an opportunistic combination of read-only slave databases (RODB) and a read-write master database (RWDB).
+This is a small utility which allows CiviCRM to work with an opportunistic combination of a read-write master database (RWDB) and read-only slave databases (RODB).
 The general idea is to connect to RODB optimistically (expecting a typical read-only use-case) -- and then switch to RWDB *if* there is an actual write.